DLLDN/DLLDN/Data Analysis Projects/Bribery Reports In India/README.md

 ```
 ![Top Five States by Average Views](https://github.com/user-attachments/assets/bac7657e-f6e5-4a08-9b12-4e4392e200ff)

-The bar chart shows that no location was given an average of 12,000 complaints views, and Sant Ravidas Nagar Bhadohi is the least popular in the top 5 with average complaints of 6,000.
+The line graph shows that Changidath was giving an average of nearly 4,800 complaints views, and Assam was the least popular in the top 5 with average complaints of 3,800.

 ## Top 5 departments by average views

+The following python query creates a bar chart showing the top 5 departments by average views:-

 ```python
 result = bribery_reports.groupby('Department').agg(